-Condition Title (Put√ ice Status in the te column) Remarks No. Complied Not complied (if any) 1(3)(b)(iii) Former official of government or statutory or autonomous or regulatory body in the position not below 5 th Grade of the national pay scale, who has at least educational background of bachelor degree in economics or commerce or business or law; or N/A 1(3)(b)(iv) University Teacher who has educational background in Economics or Commerce or Business Studies or Law; or $\sqrt{}$ 1(3)(b)(v) Professional who is or was an advocate practicing at least in the High Court Division of Bangladesh Supreme Court or a Chartered Accountant or Cost and Management Accountant or Chartered Financial Analyst or Chartered Certified Accountant or Certified Public Accountant or Chartered Management Accountant or Chartered Secretary or equivalent qualification; V 1(3)(c) The independent director shall have at least 10 (ten) years of experiences in any field mentioned in clause (b); √ 1(3)(d) In special cases, the above qualifications or experiences may be relaxed subject to prior approval of the Commission.
-N/A 1(4) Duality of Chairperson of the Board of Directors and Managing Director or Chief Executive Officer 1(4)(a) The positions of the Chairperson of the Board and the Managing Director (MD) and/or Chief Executive Officer (CEO) of the company shall be filled by different individuals; V 1(4)(b) The Managing Director (MD) and/or Chief Executive Officer (CEO) of a listed company shall not hold the same position in another listed company; V 1(4)(c) The Chairperson of the Board shall be elected from among the non-executive directors of the company; √ 1(4)(d) The Board shall clearly define respective roles and responsibilities of the Chairperson and the Managing Director and/or Chief Executive Officer; V 1(4)(e) In the absence of the Chairperson of the Board, the remaining members may elect one of themselves from non-executive directors as Chairperson for that particular Board's meeting; the reason of absence of the regular Chairperson shall be duly recorded in the minutes.
-V 1(5) The Directors' Report to Shareholders: The Board of the company shall include the following additional statements or disclosures in the Directors' Report prepared under section 184 of the Companies Act, 1994 (Act No. XVIII of 1994):- 1(5)(i) An industry outlook and possible future developments in the industry; V 1(5)(ii) The segment-wise or product-wise performance; √ 1(5)(iii) Risks and concerns including internal and external risk factors, threat to sustainability and negative impact on environment, if any; √ 1(5)(iv) A discussion on Cost of Goods sold, Gross Profit Margin and Net Profit Margin, where applicable; $\sqrt{}$
+Condition No. Title Compliance Status (Put √ in the appropriate column) (Put √ in the Remarks (if any) NO. Complied Not complied (IT ally) 1(3)(b)(iii) Former official of government or statutory or autonomous or regulatory body in the position not below 5 th Grade of the national pay scale, who has at least educational background of bachelor degree in economics or commerce or business or law; or N/A 1(3)(b)(iv) University Teacher who has educational background in Economics or Commerce or Business Studies or Law; or $\checkmark$ 1(3)(b)(v) Professional who is or was an advocate practicing at least in the High Court Division of Bangladesh Supreme Court or a Chartered Accountant or Cost and Management Accountant or Chartered Financial Analyst or Chartered Certified Accountant or Certified Public Accountant or Chartered Management Accountant or Chartered Secretary or equivalent qualification; 1(3)(c) The independent director shall have at least 10 (ten) years of experiences in any field mentioned in clause (b); $\checkmark$ 1(3)(d) In special cases, the above qualifications or experiences may be relaxed subject to prior approval of the Commission.
+N/A 1(4) Duality of Chairperson of the Board of Directors and Managing Director or Chief Executive Officer · 1(4)(a) The positions of the Chairperson of the Board and the Managing Director (MD) and/or Chief Executive Officer (CEO) of the company shall be filled by different individuals; $\checkmark$ 1(4)(b) The Managing Director (MD) and/or Chief Executive Officer (CEO) of a listed company shall not hold the same position in another listed company; $\checkmark$ 1(4)(c) The Chairperson of the Board shall be elected from among the non-executive directors of the company; $\checkmark$ 1(4)(d) The Board shall clearly define respective roles and responsibilities of the Chairperson and the Managing Director and/or Chief Executive Officer; $\checkmark$ 1(4)(e) In the absence of the Chairperson of the Board, the remaining members may elect one of themselves from non-executive directors as Chairperson for that particular Board's meeting; the reason of absence of the regular Chairperson shall be duly recorded in the minutes. $\checkmark$ 1(5) The Directors' Report to Shareholders: The Board of the company shall include the following additional statements or disclosures in the Directors' Report prepared under section 184 of the Companies Act, 1994 (Act No. XVIII of 1994):- 1(5)(i) An industry outlook and possible future developments in the industry; 1(5)(ii) The segment-wise or product-wise performance; 1(5)(iii) Risks and concerns including internal and external risk factors, threat to sustainability and negative impact on environment, if any; $\checkmark$ 1(5)(iv) A discussion on Cost of Goods sold, Gross Profit Margin and Net Profit Margin, where applicable; $\checkmark$